cedar-book/dev.bitshares.works-ts/core/components/lib_protocols.md

 These are a collection of the BitShares Protocols information.
 They are deep in the library, often hard to notice.
 The original files locate (*..\libraries\chain\include\graphene\chain\protocol\---.hpp*).

-# Protocols and Detailed Descriptions
+# Protocols' Components and Descriptions
 *graphene::chain::*

 * Base